Skip to main content

 Creole Chicken

-Chicken seasoned with local spices, peppers, and herbs, stewed or roasted.
-Everyday meal served with rice or provisions.
+Chicken rubbed with local spices, peppers, and herbs, then stewed or roasted.
+An everyday meal served with rice or provisions.

 Breadfruit